Stoniye/Yearbook-Template/README.md

 Here is a step-by-step tutorial on how to create your own page using my template:

 1. Navigate to the [Template](https://github.com/Stoniye/Yearbook-Template) site.
-2. Click on the "Fork" button.
+2. Click on the "Use this template" button.
+3. Click on the "Create new repository" button.
-3. In the "Repository name" field, enter your class name.
+4. In the "Repository name" field, enter your class name.
-4. Click on "Create Fork."
+5. Click on "Create Fork."
-5. Now, navigate to the Repository Settings of your new repository.
+6. Now, navigate to the Repository Settings of your new repository.
-6. Click on "Pages."
+7. Click on "Pages."
-7. Under "Branch," select the `main` branch and the `/ (root)` folder.
+8. Under "Branch," select the `main` branch and the `/ (root)` folder.
-8. Click on "Save."
+9. Click on "Save."
-9. Your page is in a few minutes online at:
+10. Your page is in a few minutes online at:
    **https://{GitHub Username}.github.io/{Class Name}**

 ---